Consumers can change the workers' lives, because they have the power.

 "My mother did not get an education, yet she was trying to provide me with an education.
 But she couldn't.
 So when I started work, I was still trying to convince my mother [to let me go to school].
 We were both working and were both trying to raise our voices.
 But the problems I faced came from my father and my male relatives and family members.
 They were not happy that I raised my voice to try to establish my rights.
 It’s a male-dominated society.
 When I worked in the factory — and even today — most of the bosses and people at the managerial level are men.
 We women are only the labor force, and that's a problem."

-"Mainly, I work as a union organizer.
+"Mainly, I work as a union organiser.
 I am trying to educate workers, especially the female workers, to raise their voices.
-I'm teaching them collective bargaining, trying to promote more female union leaders, and showing them that this kind of organizing is a way to solve their problems."
+I'm teaching them collective bargaining, trying to promote more female union leaders, and showing them that this kind of organising is a way to solve their problems."

 As a feminist, as [a] female, I have to raise my voice: about my body, in my life, everywhere.
 Especially in my workplace.
 I have to get my rights, my respect, and dignity.